michaelguren/Claude-test/README.md

 - **Amazon SNS** — used for SMS-based OTP delivery
 - **Optional passkey (WebAuthn) support** — planned for secure, passwordless login

 We intentionally avoid AWS Cognito to simplify customization, control, and long-term maintainability.
+Rather, we are rolling our own authentication taking inspiration from: https://firtman.github.io/authentication/.

 ---